-It has been a long journey since last November when I hit the point where I knew I had to do something about my marijuana addiction and learn How to quit smoking marijuana.
-The “Why I Quit” goes into all of the detail there!
+It has been a long journey since November 2008 when I hit the point where I knew I had to do something about my marijuana addiction and learn how to quit smoking marijuana.
+The “Why I Quit Smoking Weed” goes into all of the detail there!

 We are all going to face roadblocks and setbacks when we try something new, learning to how to quit smoking marijuana is no different.
 The key word here is desire.
 You need to know you want to quit so badly that you won’t let anything get in your way.
-This was the biggest difference for me between why I thought aboutquitting and took steps to quit.
-Last November I promised myself that I would quit smoking marijuana, as you can see from my previous blog posts, I made some mistakes along the way, but I always kept trying and kept learning.
+This was the biggest difference for me between why I thought about quitting and took steps to quit.
+In November 2008, I promised myself that I would quit smoking marijuana, as you can see from my previous blog posts, I made some mistakes along the way, but I always kept trying and kept learning.

-2) Evaluate your relationships: If you have been a pot smoker for a long period of time, like I had, you probably know a lot of people who smoke, and who don’t want you to quit.
+If you have been a pot smoker for a long period of time, like I had, you probably know a lot of people who smoke, and who don’t want you to quit.
 Many people have discussed how hard it is to quit because that is all their friends do is smoke and drink.
 I had to step away from some friendships that were based on marijuana and nothing else.
 For a while, I forced myself to avoid situations where marijuana was around so that I couldn’t be tempted.
 Some people were very supportive of my decision, and some tried to sabotage my success and put my down for quitting weed.
 I lost some people who I thought were my friends, but a relationship built solely around marijuana smoking is not a true friendship at all.